History of the Big Bang theory

 The history of the Big Bang theory began with the Big Bang's development from observations and theoretical considerations.
 Much of the theoretical work in cosmology now involves extensions and refinements to the basic Big Bang model.
-The theory itself was originally formalised by Belgian Catholic priest, theoretical physicist, mathematician, astronomer, and professor of physics Georges Lemaître.
-Hubble's Law of the expansion of the universe provided foundational support for the theory.
+The theory itself was originally formalised by Father Georges Lemaître in 1927.
+Hubble's law of the expansion of the universe provided foundational support for the theory.

 Philosophy and medieval temporal finitism

 In medieval philosophy, there was much debate over whether the universe had a finite or infinite past (see Temporal finitism).
 The philosophy of Aristotle held that the universe had an infinite past, which caused problems for past Jewish and Islamic philosophers who were unable to reconcile the Aristotelian conception of the eternal with the Abrahamic view of creation.
 As a result, a variety of logical arguments for the universe having a finite past were developed by John Philoponus, Al-Kindi, Saadia Gaon, Al-Ghazali and Immanuel Kant, among others.

-In his 1225 treatise De Luce (On Light), English theologian Robert Grosseteste explored the nature of matter and the cosmos.
+English theologian Robert Grosseteste explored the nature of matter and the cosmos in his 1225 treatise De Luce (On Light).
 He described the birth of the universe in an explosion and the crystallization of matter to form stars and planets in a set of nested spheres around Earth.
 De Luce is the first attempt to describe the heavens and Earth using a single set of physical laws.

 In 1610, Johannes Kepler used the dark night sky to argue for a finite universe.
 Seventy-seven years later, Isaac Newton described large-scale motion throughout the universe.

 The description of a universe that expanded and contracted in a cyclic manner was first put forward in a poem published in 1791 by Erasmus Darwin.
 Edgar Allan Poe presented a similar cyclic system in his 1848 essay titled Eureka: A Prose Poem; it is obviously not a scientific work, but Poe, while starting from metaphysical principles, tried to explain the universe using contemporary physical and mental knowledge.
 Ignored by the scientific community and often misunderstood by literary critics, its scientific implications have been reevaluated in recent times.

-According to Poe, the initial state of matter was a single "Primordial Particle".
+According to Poe, the initial state of matter was a single "Primorial Particle".
 "Divine Volition", manifesting itself as a repulsive force, fragmented the Primordial Particle into atoms.
 Atoms spread evenly throughout space, until the repulsive force stops, and attraction appears as a reaction: then matter begins to clump together forming stars and star systems, while the material universe is drawn back together by gravity, finally collapsing and ending eventually returning to the Primordial Particle stage in order to begin the process of repulsion and attraction once again.
 This part of Eureka describes a Newtonian evolving universe which shares a number of properties with relativistic models, and for this reason Poe anticipates some themes of modern cosmology.